atomantic/monty_hall_problem/README.md

 After writing this repo and hammering away at a spreadsheet of possibilities and pouring over [The Wikipedia Page](https://en.wikipedia.org/wiki/Monty_Hall_problem) to try to figure out why the above model of reality is faulty, I finally drew this view of reality, which rectifies the problem:

+## Reality Model 2 - The Math Abides
 ![Probability view](probability.png)

 In the above model, you can clearly see that there are 3 possible realities (just as there are in the first model).
 However, now perhaps it's clearer to see that switching wins 2/3 times.